wrklst/docxmustache/README.md

 Please check depencies down below and examples folder for configuration and usage.

-## Why another openXML / docx template solution?
-There are plenty of solutions out there, many with commercial licenses and some free.
-For our particular purpose we did not need most of the features many of the libraries out there have – we simply needed a solution that would allow to replace values and iterate through an array as well as basic image placeholder replacing.

-Many of the other libraries use cloning to repeat a block.
-We use the usual mustache syntax to achieve repeating content in as many dimensions as needed.
-This introduces some issues, if the template is not setup in a manner that the content can be repeated, but in most cases it is perfectly sufficient, if the template is setup with this in mind.

 ## HTML conversion

 Current HTML conversion is basic and only supports singular runs of bold, itallic and underlined text and no combination of these.
 It requires all values non html to be escaped with